alexaandig/self-hosting/README.md

 `sudo apt update && sudo apt upgrade -y`

-## This script will help install Docker-CE, Docker-Compose, NGinX Proxy Manager, and Portainer-CE.
+## This script will help install Docker-CE, Docker-Compose and Portainer-CE.

 You can use the script by simply pulling it down with wget or curl, changing the permissions, and running it.